 A champion for lower taxes, less intrusive government, fiscal responsibility and property rights, Senator Walters has been active in conservative causes for many years.
 In 2006, she led the fight against eminent domain abuse by serving as the Honorary Statewide Chair for the Protect Our Homes Coalition.
 She has won all three awards that are issued by the Orange County Republican Party, being named Local Elected Official of the Year in 1997, Volunteer of the Year in 1998 and Legislator of the Year in 2005.

 Most recently, Senator Walters was honored as Legislator of the Year in 2011 by the YMCA, and in 2012 by the American Camps Association.
-She currently serves as Vice Chair of the Senate Committees on Appropriations, Public Employment & Retirement, and Judiciary.
-She also serves as a member of the Senate Banking and Financial Institutions Committee.
+She currently serves as Vice Chair of the Senate Committees on Appropriations and Public Employment & Retirement.
+She also serves as a member of the Senate Budget and Fiscal Review Committee.

 Senator Walters graduated from the University of California at Los Angeles in 1984 with a Bachelor of Arts degree in Political Science.
 She and her husband, David, have 4 children.